Islandora/islandora_pathauto/README.md

 Aliases can include the object's pid (`[fedora:pid]`), the Fedora label (`[fedora:label]`), the namespace (`[fedora:namespace]`), and/or the pid without the namespace (`[fedora:shortpid]`).
 See the documentation for [Pathauto](https://www.drupal.org/documentation/modules/pathauto) for more information on creating aliases, and read the FAQ below.

+When creating aliases in batch, Islandora Pathauto will default to using a Sparql query to the Triple Store.
+This can be changed to using Solr, with the added advantage that it is possible to specify the base Solr query, which can be useful in case of multisites.

 ## Documentation

 Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Pathauto).